What Happened to Lance Armstrong? The Biopic, the Ban, and What He Does Now

 • Attending races as a spectator

-This is the strange reality of where Armstrong sits in 2025.
+While you won’t need to untangle international anti-doping jurisdiction to follow his current career, you will need a handful of context — because the strange reality of where Armstrong sits in 2025 is genuinely hard to categorize.
 Banned from the highest levels of professional cycling in any official capacity, yes.
-But active, visible, influential, and apparently impossible to fully push out of the sport he dominated and damaged in equal measure.
+But active, visible, influential, and apparently impossible to fully push out of the sport he dominated and damaged in roughly equal measure.

-The biopic arriving in 2026 will almost certainly reignite every argument about whether he deserves a platform, whether cycling’s doping era should be understood differently given how widespread it was, and whether his cancer advocacy counts for anything in the moral ledger.
+The biopic arriving in 2026 will almost certainly reignite every argument about whether he deserves a platform, whether cycling’s doping era should be understood differently given how widespread it was, whether the cancer advocacy counts for anything in the moral ledger.
 Those arguments were never fully resolved.
-They were just paused.
+They were just paused — sitting quietly in the background while he finished 200-mile gravel races and grew a podcast audience from scratch.

 He is still here.
 Still talking.
 Still sponsoring.
-Still finishing 200-mile gravel races in the Kansas heat.
-Whatever you think of Lance Armstrong, the story isn’t over yet — and if the Austin Butler casting is any indication, the most dramatic chapter might still be in production.
+The story isn’t over yet, and if the Austin Butler casting tells us anything, the most dramatic chapter might still be in production.

 Chris Reynolds